sarahjschultz/sarahjschultz.github.io/about.md

 This is the webiverse of Sarah Schultz.

 In 2013, Sarah was in a scooter accident.
-Recovering from this accident was tremendously boring and tedious so she took the opportunity to finally read all the Ruby and Rails books she had been hoarding.
+Recovering from this accident was tremendously boring and tedious.
 This site was born out of that downtime and has been mostly a hacking ground to test out ideas.

 Suffice to say, it has...evolved.

 Here is the evolution in GIF form:
 ![dumb](/images/swaggerallday.gif)